 Due to increased stocking efforts, the walleye numbers in Longview have increased and rebounded to levels similar to the early 1990's.
-The best time for anglers to catch these fish is along the dam or the east side of the lake when the fish move in to spawn in late March and early April.
-Walleye can also be caught by trolling baits during the summer months over underwater humps and along main lake points.
-Crappie fishing will be similar to years past.
-Nice crappie are available, but there is also an abundance of smaller fish.
-Anglers should concentrate fishing efforts near rock banks when the crappie are spawning in the spring.
+The best place and time for anglers to catch these fish is along the dam and the east side of the lake when the fish move in to spawn in late March and early April.
+Walleye will feed heavily on the flats prior to spawning in late March and can be found on these same shallow points during overcast summer days.
+Walleye can also be caught by trolling during the summer months over underwater humps and along main lake points.
+Flats near a channel can be especially productive.
+Jigging along the edge of deep timber can also be effective in the summer.
+Crappie fishing may be more difficult in 2021.
+Fall sampling showed fewer quality size crappie than normal.
+Nice crappie are still available, but there is also an abundance of smaller fish.
+Anglers should concentrate fishing efforts near rock banks and banks with fallen logs when the crappie are spawning in the spring.
 During summer and fall, anglers should fish around standing timber next to creek channels or submerged brush piles.
-A map showing the brush piles is available by calling the Kansas City Regional Office.
+Brush pile locations are available online in our interactive map and through our free MO Fishing app.